 The Title IX Coordinator and/or his or her designee shall provide the parties with the name of the hearing officer in advance of the hearing.
 The parties shall have two (2) calendar days after receiving such notice to object to the hearing officer on the basis that the party believes that the hearing officer has a conflict of interest or bias.
 If either party objects to the hearing officer, the Title IX Officer and/or his or her designee shall determine whether to appoint a different hearing officer.
-If a replacement hearing officer is appointed, the parties shall have two (2) calendar days after receiving notice of any replacement hearing officer to object on the basis that the replacement hearing officer has a conflict of interest or bias.
-If a replacement hearing officer is appointed, the hearing date may be postponed at the discretion of the Institution.
+If a replacement hearing officer is appointed, the parties shall have two (2) calendar days after receiving notice of any replacement hearing officer is appointed, the hearing date may be postponed at the discretion of the Institution.